Next generation of EHR Data Model: The solution for legacy problems

 This change was bound to happen.
 In an age when we are planning to make roads on the moon, it is very evident that technology will evolve across all fields.

-In this blog, we will discuss the problems in legacy EHR systems and how a next-gen EHR data model can solve them
+In this blog, we will discuss the problems in legacy EHR systems and how a next generation EHR data models can solve them.

 • Knowledge deficit among users: The legacy systems are older and have not been updated with the latest technology or features.
 As a result, users may not be familiar with how to use them or may not be aware of all of the system’s capabilities.
 As legacy systems are not widely used anymore, there is a lack of training or resources available for users.
 Additionally, as new EHR systems are developed and implemented, users may not have the opportunity to work with legacy systems and therefore, may not have the opportunity to develop expertise in working with them.